rust-lang/cargo/CONTRIBUTING.md

 All three components are important: what you did, what you expected, what happened instead.
 Please use https://gist.github.com/ if your examples run long.

+## Feature requests

+Cargo follows the general Rust model of evolution.
+All major features go through RFC process.
+Before writing an RFC or opening an issue, consider posting to the [internals][irlo] to get preliminary feedback.
+Implementing a feature as a [custom subcommand][commands] could also be a great way to demonstrate the demand for the functionality and to deliver a working solution faster.

 ## Working on issues

 If you're looking for somewhere to start, check out the [E-easy][E-Easy] and